code-free89/TaxiApp/README.md

 * Make pages responsive / overflow?
 * Only dispatcher and admin should be able to edit job
 * Taxi drivers should be able to edit their own job but no one else's
-* Customers should not be able to view jobs
 * Add Last names to profile references in job customer / driver dropdown
 * Change tab order in profile edit, should do names before address bits
 * Don't include /public/uploads in git
-* Is there a way to navigate from job -> customer so we don't need .find in the jobs index page?
-* Increase size of fa icons
 * Use variables for CSS colours and pixel sizes
 * Testing!